Why is Australia in Eurovision?

 Her Top 10 was our third in five years and left us, with Ukraine, as the only countries to have a 100% qualifying record.

-The appearance of big names competing, efforts with our performances and our commitment to Junior Eurovision (only missing one show due to COVID-19 in 2020) finally sealed a semi-permanent spot in the contest for at least a few more years.
+The appearance of well known names competing, efforts with our performances and our commitment to the Contest finally sealed a semi-permanent spot until at least 2023.

 5. The European Broadcasting Union